markieboy/Hacker-Test/Level 13/README.md

 	<img src="images/lvl13.gif"></font></b><p>&nbsp;</p>
 	...

-> First off, right at the start of the source code is a clue `<meta name="clue" content="use graphic software"`.
+> Right near the start of the source code is a clue `<meta name="clue" content="use graphic software"`.

 > Lower down in the source code is hidden a .gif image `<img src="images/lvl13.gif">`.